flokoe/bash-hackers-wiki/docs/syntax/arrays.md

 results.
 This is mainly useful for passing arrays (especially multiple arrays) by name to a function.

-This example is an \"isSubset\"-like predicate which returns true if all key-value pairs of the array given as the first argument to isSubset correspond to a key-value of the array given as the second argument.
+This example is an "isSubset"-like predicate which returns true if all key-value pairs of the array given as the first argument to isSubset correspond to a key-value of the array given as the second argument.
 It demonstrates both indirect array expansion and indirect key-passing